knu/ruby-domain_name/README.md

         host.cookie_domain?("0:0:0:0:0:0:0:1")  #=> true

-Caveats
+To-do's
 -------

-* It does not currently perform the strict domain label validation defined in RFC 5891 and 5892.
-It is being worked on on the `unicode` branch.
+* Implement the strict domain label validation defined in RFC 5891 and 5892.
+It will be worked on on the `unicode` branch.

+* Define a compact YAML serialization format.

 Installation
 ------------